 The Duke of Buccleuch, Richard Montagu Douglas Scott, is the largest private landowner in the UK.
 He owns the nearby Boughton House country estate as well as a large part of the surrounding area.
 His ancestors massacred 40-50 people in 1607 at the nearby village of Newton during the Midland Revolt protests against enclosure.

 We don’t think anyone expected that three years after Buccleuch Property put in their planning application, that the meadow and woodland would still be there, but at the moment they are.

 The planning application is still pending having not yet been determined by the council.

 There have been two large protests at council planning meetings against an outline application for a smaller single warehouse on the edge of the meadow.
 Initially deferred at the first meeting in August 2021, it was then granted in May 2022.

 The amount of community spirit that the campaign has garnered is nothing short of astounding.
-The petition currently has over 22,000 signatures, which is a huge amount for a town of only 63,000 residents.
+The petition currently has nearly 23,000 signatures, which is a huge amount for a town of only 63,000 residents.

 The team continues to grow and we have engaged the local community with festivals, art, stalls, gigs, street sales, walks, family fun days and litter picks.
 We have become an integral part of Kettering life.